Morangis, Essonne

 Morangis (/fr/) is a commune in the Essonne department in the southern suburbs of Paris, France.
 It is located 18 kilometres from the center of Paris.
 A portion of Paris Orly Airport is in Morangis.

 Population

-Inhabitants of Morangis are known as Morangissois.
+Inhabitants of Morangis are known as Morangissois in French.

 Transport

 The nearest train station is Chilly-Mazarin station on Paris RER line C. The A6 autoroute passes through the commune and Paris Orly Airport is nearby.